system-zero/system-zero/data/docs/zs.md

       This is done automatically if the line is empty and the first char is at
       the [A-Z] range.

-    The underlying machine is linenoise with UTF-8 support, but in this implementation
-    the API is incompatible, just to support tab completion at any cursor point in the line,
-    and not just at the end of the line.

-    Also there are two more callback functions, one that is called immediately after a received input and before any processing, and the other on a carriage return.

-    Generally speaking, the tendency is for an aggressive interaction.
+    Generally speaking, the tendency is for an aggressive interaction, as many completions are triggered automatically.

   Word expansion:
     Tilde expansion: